tirzak/zdesk-code/README.md

 ## How does it work

+### Authentication
+The application uses OAuth2 access token for authentication.
+The token's scope is read-only.
 ### Get all tickets
-To show all tickets, it makes a call to Zendesk API for 25 tickets.
+To show all tickets, it makes a call to Zendesk API for 25 tickets; the response from the api is stored into a data structure in a singleton class.
 Users can page through tickets if there are more than 25 tickets.
+The application uses cursor pagination.
 ### Get a single ticket details
  When a user wants to view a single ticket, it first checks whether this ticket was received in the last api call to fetch 25 tickets.
 If it is in the cache; and it has been less than 45 seconds since cache update, it returns the ticket from cache.
 Tickets get updated frequently, so 45 seconds is a reasonable time frame.
 Else, it makes the api call to fetch the ticket information.
 ## Instructions